aarong/feedme-server-core/DEV.md

 library at initialization.

 Transport objects must implement the following interface and behavior in order to function correctly with the library.
-The server object interacts with transports through a wrapper that aims to detect invalid behavior and emits a server `transportError` event if the transport does something unexpected.
+The server library interacts with transports through a wrapper that aims to detect invalid behavior and emits a `transportError` event if the transport does something unexpected.

 ### Fundamentals